Exact sampling of molecules in chemical space: Methods

-where $\mathbf{X}$ is a representation vector and $||\ldots||_{2}$ is the Euclidean norm.
-Smaller values of $d(A,B)$ mean greater similarity between $A$ and $B$.
-Although kernel functions also capture non-linear patterns, using distances rather than kernel elements obviates the need for selecting kernel-width parameters and enables immediate use of any accessible representation.
-We will focus on sets of molecules drawn from a distribution that is uniform over all such molecules $B$ that $\gamma \leq d(A_{\mathrm{c}},B) \leq \sigma$, where $A_{\mathrm{c}}$ is a \emph{central molecule}.
-This is achieved by a potential function defined in terms of distance to the central molecule (from now on $d$ for short)
+An average over a shell or a neighborhood can be estimated by randomly drawing sets of molecules drawn from a distribution that is uniform over all such molecules $B$ that $d_1 \leq d(A_{\mathrm{c}},B) \leq d_2$, where $A_{\mathrm{c}}$ is a \emph{central molecule}.
+Simulating such a distribution directly with Monte Carlo (MC), however, risks generating trajectories confined to disconnected subsets of molecular graphs in the neighborhood.
+To create a simulation protocol that avoids the issue, we define a potential function in terms of distance to the central molecule (from now on $d$ for short)

+The potential is based on an absolute measure of similarity and predefined representation functions and must be adapted to the specific chemical space of interest.